ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/general/technical_specification.md

 ### 4.2 Links

 Links provided as part of the input dataset will be used rather than those calculated or weighted in accordance with the rest of this section.
-The only exception is Link Defaulting which is always performed.
 Providing only one of forward or backward links is not permitted to avoid the method assuming relationships between these links.

 #### 4.2.1 Link Calculation